MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 CoE Starter Kit doesn’t have a tagging option today.
 However, it could be a customization that you could add to the Starter Kit.

-Create a table called **Tags** and set up an N-N relationship with the app, flows, and other inventory tables.
+Create a table called **Tags** and set up an many-to-many (N:N) relationship with the app, flows, and other inventory tables.
 You can then create a tag and associate these records with the appropriate inventory items.
 For a better user experience, you can embed a grid on the **Main** form of apps, flows, and other inventory tables.
 This option is recommended as it has referential consistency.

 Create a text field on each inventory table and use that to capture the text (tag) that you can later use.